will-crocker/Latin-101/reading3.md

 What irregular verb does exierunt (line 7) come from?
 It comes from exire, which means to exit.

 B. Translate the passage.
-Cum Achīvī decem annōs in Troia fuissent, Epeus mirae magnitūdinis equum ligneum fēcit.
+Cum *Achīvī* decem annōs in Troia **fuissent**, *Epeus* mirae magnitūdinis equum ligneum **fēcit**.
-In eō collēctī sunt Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus. et in equō scripsērunt “DANAI MINERVAE DONUM DEDERUNT”, castraque transtulērunt Tenedo.
+In *eō* **collēctī sunt** Menelaus, Ulixēs, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, Neoptolemus. et in *equō* **scripsērunt** “DANAI MINERVAE DONUM DEDERUNT”, castraque **transtulērunt** Tenedo.
-Cum id Troianī vidērunt, Priamus equum in templum Minervae duxit.
+Cum id *Troianī* **vidērunt**, *Priamus* equum in templum Minervae **duxit**.
-Cum Cassandra diceret equum habere hostes, fidēs eī non data est et equum pro templō posuērunt.
+Cum *Cassandra* diceret equum habere hostes, fidēs eī non data est et equum pro templō **posuērunt**.
-Achīvī exiērunt portārumque custodēs occidērunt et Troiam sunt potitī.
+*Achīvī* **exiērunt** portārumque custodēs **occidērunt** et Troiam sunt potitī.

+Translation: When the Greeks had been in Troy for ten years, Epeus made a wooden horse of massive size.
+Inside the horse there was Menelaus, Ulixes, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, and Neoptolemus.
+And on the horse was written, "The Greeks gift for Minervae", and it was moved in to camp Tenedo.
+With the Trojans Watching, Priamus lead the hors in to the temple of Minervae.
+When Cassandra said the horse contained enemies, no one believed her and they brought it to the temple.
+The Greeks exited the horse through a door, killed the gaurds and caputured Troy.